We’re so proud to share another great DIY mobile home transformation!

 The ceilings and wall we did with shiplap pine strips, very inexpensive and look fantastic!

 Water!
-During our recent rains our floors became saturated and finding out why and how to fix that is still our biggest challenge.
+During our recent rains, our floors became saturated and finding out why and how to fix that is still our biggest challenge.
 Other than that, everything we have done has been challenging!!!
 Also, working in cramped spaces together, such as the bathroom and especially the laundry room….makes for interesting times!

 Favorite room in the home:

 So far, I have to say it is the storage room we completely insulated and redid…it’s actually more than storage but we don’t know what to call it.
-It is a room that goes from the living room out into the back yard, it’s more like a long, wide hallway.
+It is a room that goes from the living room out into the backyard, it’s more like a long, wide hallway.
 I do have a desk there and lots of cupboards and I love the way it turned out.

-Advice you would give someone about buying and living in a mobile home:
+Any advice you would give someone about buying and living in a mobile home:

 It is a very economical way to live if you are willing to put in work.
 We are lucky, our park is older and the lots are fairly wide and have nice yards.
 We don’t have amenities like a pool or community room so our space rent is very low.
 It makes living on a retirement income easier to handle.

-A huge thank you to Judy and Michael for letting us share their gorgeous mobile home transformation!
+A huge thank you to Judy and Michael for letting us share their gorgeous DIY mobile home transformation!
 Seeing vintage mobile homes getting modernized is so inspiring!

 And thank you so much for reading Mobile Home Living!